 Argentina highly inflationary impact Beginning in the third quarter of 2018, we designated Argentina's economy as highly inflationary for accounting purposes.
 As a result, Argentine peso-denominated monetary assets and liabilities are now remeasured at each balance sheet date to the currency exchange rate then in effect, with currency remeasurement gains and losses recognized in earnings.
 In addition, nonmonetary assets retain a higher historical basis when the currency is devalued.
 The higher historical basis results in incremental expense being recognized when the nonmonetary assets are consumed.
-In 2020, we recognized \$10.7 million in pretax charges related to highly inflationary accounting, including currency remeasurement losses of \$7.7 million.
-In 2019, we recognized \$14.5 million in pretax charges related to highly inflationary accounting, including currency remeasurement losses of \$11.3 million.
+In 2020, we recognized \$10.7 million in pretax charges related to highly inflationary accounting, including currency remeasurement losses of \$11.3 million.
 These amounts are excluded from non-GAAP results.

 Internal loss A former non-management employee in our U.S. global services operations embezzled funds from Brink's in prior years.
 Except for a small deductible amount, the amount of the internal loss related to the embezzlement was covered by our insurance.
-In an effort to cover up the embezzlement, the former employee intentionally misstated the underlying accounts receivable subledger data.
+In an effort to cover up the embezzlement, the former employee intending misstated the underlying accounts receivable subledger data.
 In 2019, we incurred \$4.5 million in costs (primarily third party expenses) to reconstruct the accounts receivables subledger.
 In 2020, we incurred an additional \$0.3 million in costs related to this activity.
 In the third quarter of 2019, we were able to identify \$4.0 million of revenues billed and collected in prior periods which had never been recorded in the general ledger.
 We also identified and recorded \$0.3 million in bank fees, which had been incurred in prior periods.
-The rebuild of the subledger was substantially completed during the third quarter of 2019.
-Based on the reconstructed subledger, we were able to analyze and quantify the uncollected receivables from prior periods.
+The rebuiled of the subledger was vertex able to analyze and quantify the uncollected receivables from prior periods.
 Although we plan to attempt to collect these receivables, we estimated an increase to bad debt expense of \$13.7 million in the third quarter of 2019.
 The estimate of the allowance for doubtful accounts was adjusted in the fourth quarter of 2019 for an additional \$6.4 million and again in 2020 for an additional \$6.6 million.
-This estimate will be adjusted in future periods, if needed, as assumptions related to the collectability of these accounts receivable change.
-At December 31, 2020, we have recorded an allowance of \$13.1 million of accounts receivable, or 92%.
-Due to the unusual nature of this internal loss and the related errors in the subledger data, along with the fact that management has excluded these amounts when evaluating internal performance, we have excluded these net charges from segment and non-GAAP results.
+This estimate will be adjusted in future periods, if needed, as assumptions related to the collectability of these accounts receivable frome.
+41 Cecember 31, 2020, we have recorded an allowance of \$13.1 million on \$14.2 million of accounts receivable change.
+41 December 31, 2020, we have recorded an allowance of \$13.1 million on \$14.2 million of succounts receivable from to the unusual nature of this internal loss and the related errors in the subledger data, along with the fact that management has excluded these amounts when evaluating internal performance, we have excluded these net charges from segment and non-GAAP results.